pasqualeambrosio/CustomMessageBox/README.md

 # CustomMessageBox

-This Windows Form allow to simulate a MessageBox with details box.
+This Windows Form simulate a MessageBox but allows to add details information.

 ![CustomMessageBox With Details](https://github.com/pasqualeambrosio/CustomMessageBox/blob/main/custom%20message%20box%20with%20details.jpg)

 ### Setup button text
+By default the text of buttons are in English.
+To customize languages set the var `CustomMessageBox.CustomMessageDictionay`

 ```
 CustomMessageBox.CustomMessageDictionay.btnOk = "Ok";
 CustomMessageBox.CustomMessageDictionay.btnYes = "Si";